michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 ## 1 Corinthians 16

-1. BUT concerning what isto be collected for the saints, as I have instructed the churches of Galatia, so also do you.
+1. BUT concerning what is

-2. On each first day of the week let every one of you at his own house lay by and keep something of that which cometh unto his hands, lest when I come there be then collections.Or, choosings, selections.
+2. On each first day of the week let every one of you at his own house lay by and keep something of that which cometh unto his hands, lest when I come there be then collections.

 3. And when I come, those whom you shall choose, them will I send with an epistle, that they may take your bounty to Urishlem.